Need Help? Give us a call.

 Clayton says that mastering all of the typical marketing channels, and putting a starting budget of $500-$2,000 in place to acquire your first 10-100 customers, is the best way to start.
 A digital marketing expert may be necessary to bring your game to the next level once you expand.

 For example, Clayton recommends Xero for new landscape contractors.
-Xero is a system for billing invoices and accounts receivable, as well as payroll (good for smaller companies, from 5-10 employees) and fixed asset management.
+Xero is a system for billing invoices and accounts receivable, as well as payroll (good for smaller companies, from five-10 employees) and fixed asset management.
 Rather than calculating the depreciation of your fixed assets yourself, let software handle it.

 As mentioned above, a major part of landscaping is fairly simple: Answer the phone, get back to your clients, get your work done when you say you will.
 This mindset should never fade, especially as you’re trying to get ahead of other competitors in your field.